 We have seen an increased focus on sustainability and ESG amongst our shareholders and in the wider market.
 Although there is still much uncertainty around the extent and timing of the impact of climate change, government and societal action and future regulations, we recognise that climate-related risk is a key risk as well as an investment theme for the Company.
-This new key risk, as well as developments in existing significant key risks, are discussed further on pages 66 and 67.
+This new key risk, as well as developments in existing significant key risks, are discussed further below.